Ten Quick Facts About Wood Smoke Pollution

-- There is no “safe” level of air pollution.
+- There is no evidence for a “safe” level of air pollution.

 Particle pollution has been linked in many studies with serious health effects, and even premature deaths, at levels that are below current regulatory guidelines.
 Even short-term exposure has been shown to have effects.

 - Because wood smoke is emitted in, and close to, people’s homes, the potential to cause harm is greater than from other pollutants that are emitted further away.

 When a source of air pollution is closer to where people live and spend their time, as it is with residential wood burning, the exposure is greater and more of the pollutant is inhaled.

 - Neighbors of wood burners can be exposed to air pollution levels 100 times higher than what regional air monitoring indicates for a community.

 Wood burning creates intense localized air pollution hotspots that are not reflected by regulatory community air monitoring.

 - Wood burning is also a surprisingly large contributor to overall community pollution levels.

 In many communities, residential wood burning is responsible for more fine particle air pollution than traffic.